Loneliness occurs when there is a sense of inadequacy surrounding the relationships we have.

 There are key points in people’s lives when they can feel lonely, many related to employment.
 These include:

-Work absence (e.g. maternity/paternity leave, caring responsibilities, illness) reducing the opportunity to engage in work-based activities and interact with colleagues.
+- Work absence (e.g. maternity/paternity leave, caring responsibilities, illness) reduces the opportunity to engage in work-based activities and interact with colleagues

 For a candid snapshot of loneliness from a young working man who struggles with feelings of loneliness, this BBC video gives an insight into how loneliness can affect someone’s mental health and day to day life.